-11. TEACHING SUGGESTIONS
+10. TEACHING SUGGESTIONS

-When working with adults, just as in any other learning group, certain aspects such as context, learning styles, background, interests, etc., must be considered when carrying out the teaching-learning process of the program presented in this paper.
-This way, the focus is on achieving the objectives so that students can internalize the language in a meaningful way.
+Working with adults, just as in any other learning group, considers (takes into account) certain aspects such as context, learning styles, background, interests, etc., when carrying out the teaching-learning process of the program presented in this paper.
+In this way, the focus is on achieving the objectives so that students can internalize the language in a meaningful way.